Harshad-08/Email-Writer-Assistant/README.md

 🤖 AI-powered replies: Generate smart email responses using Gemini API.

-🎨 Customizable tone: Default is professional; can be changed by modifying backend code.
+🎨 Customizable tone: Default is professional; can be changed by modifying code.

 📌 Seamless Gmail integration: “AI Reply” button appears next to the Send button.